circadianmentalhealth/circadian-data-standards/README-Templates/1- General Information & Instruction/README - Github Writing Instruction.md

 # Writing Language of READMEs in markdown format

 ## Markdown Basics for Writing READMEs
 Markdown is a lightweight markup language that makes it easy to create structured and visually appealing README files on GitHub.
+Other platforms such as Zenodo can also render .md files in their file preview, diplaying the formatted content.
 Here’s how to use it:

 ---